 Keep in mind that there are conflict goals for you to learn to manage.
 Those who know how to express their desires, needs, feelings (including anger), beliefs and differences in an open and clear manner are around the center of the conflict scale.
 This is where assertiveness sits, as well as the ability to make an effective apology.
 Everyone gets emotional at some time or another.
 But these people are neither overly passive nor explosive.

 The goal in counselling is to help you and your partner move from either end of the continuum toward the center, where you can express your wants and desires clearly and have them be heard without defensiveness.
 Here is an anger awareness temperature gauge with skills for each stage to help you.

 Download a free pdf for the anger iceberg here.

 I usually coach people to identify and name what they’re feeling.
 This is often a difficult exercise, especially as we can have a few feelings at the same time.
 I provide a list of feeling words, which makes the task easier and is a useful tool when beginning to think about feelings.

 Reach out for help

-If you have reached some sort of crisis in your relationship and are not sure what action to take, you may need a relationship rescue.
+If you have reached some sort of crisis in your relationship, are taking each other for granted or you’re not sure what action to take, you may need a relationship rescue.
 If your conflict patterns are not working for you, call 0421 961 687 or email us to schedule an appointment.
 International callers should call +61 2 8005 1742.